Teach Social Work Online – Becoming an Online Social Work Professor

 Can You Teach Social Work Online?

-There is a blog online, Teaching & Learning in Social Work, and in this post, the Chair of the Department of Social Work at Western Kentucky University, Patricia Desrosiers (2019), writes about adjuncting in the world of social work.
+In Teaching & Learning in Social Work (site no longer available), the Chair of the Department of Social Work at Western Kentucky University, Patricia Desrosiers (2019), writes about adjuncting in the world of social work.
 She quotes a statistic from the Council on Social Work Education that says over half of all the social workers in this country are adjunct instructors.
 Over half!

 One reason is that “part-time instructors bring their practice experience into the classroom, making book content come alive for students.”
 But strong part-time instructors, Desrosiers laments, are hard to find.
 Your goal: become that strong part-time instructor.
 And there will be plenty of students: the U.S. Bureau of Labor Statistics says that social work employment is expected to grow 16% between 2016 and 2026.